AlexandreCarlton/idea-settings/README.md

 Instead, we can store the configuration in a single file that all developers can use to generate their settings, ensuring a standardised environment.

+Finally, settings in this `.IDEA-settings.yml` are for those that are commonly stored in files that are cannot be feasibly be stored in version control; these include `.idea/compiler.xml` as it changes frequently, but not something like a `Run Configuration`.

 ## What can be configured?

 See the [example .IDEA-settings.yml](IDEA-settings-exampl.yml) which provides